-- a.
+a.
 To apply power to the first active service unit, install a pair of GMT fuses in fuse positions 1 and 2 (A/B power).
-Verify that the unit powers up. - b.
-If the cabinet is equipped with additional active service units, install an appropriately rated pair of GMT fuses in fuse positions 3 and 4 (for the second service unit) and positions 5 and 6 (for the third service unit, as applicable).
-Verify that the additional unit(s) power up. - c.
-Install a 7.5A GMT fuse in position 10 and verify that the heat exchanger fans start running (if internal temperature is high enough). - Step 5: Using a volt meter, test the DC power supply voltage at the shelf.
-Verify that the voltage reads between -48 and -54 VDC. - Step 6: At the rectifier fuse panel, switch the battery breaker ON to charge the batteries.
+Verify that the unit powers up.

+b.
+If the cabinet is equipped with additional active service units, install an appropriately rated pair of GMT fuses in fuse positions 3 and 4 (for the second service unit).
+Verify that the additional unit(s) power up.

+c.
+Install a 5A GMT fuse in position 6 and verify that the heat exchanger fans start running.

+- Step 5: Using a volt meter, test the DC power supply voltage at the shelf.
+Verify that the voltage reads between -48 and -54 VDC. - Step 6: At the rectifier fuse panel, switch the 30A battery breaker ON to charge the batteries.